bmp-dot/QuickStartCalmDSL/README.md

 ![A close up of a logo Description automatically generated](media/image10.png){width="6.5in" height="1.03125in"}

-Now we will upload the modified .py blueprint from Calm DSL to PC
+## Now we will sync the modified .py blueprint to Calm

 -   Return to the "HelloBlueprint" directory